DesModder/DesModder/docs/INSTALLATION.md

 The extension updates every few weeks (see DesModder releases page for a history).

-If you want to get new features early, follow the instructions in https://github.com/DesModder/DesModder/wiki/Development#Setup, keeping in mind these it may not always work at all times.
+If you want to get new features early, follow the instructions in https://github.com/DesModder/DesModder/wiki/Development#Setup, keeping in mind these may not always work at all times.